Dan Barry and The Kelly Gang

 Before Charles Tait's 1906 film, at least one other Kelly film had been produced.
 Bertrand entitled its remaining footage as "the Perth Fragment‟, as it seems to have been shot in Western Australia and was registered as the proprietors of copyright on December 14, 1906 (Fotheringham, 1987: 32).
 This footage can now be viewed at the National Film & Sound Archive in Canberra.
 The existing footage of "the Perth Fragment" includes Aaron Sherritt betraying the Kellys, and according to Routt, this film was based on either the play The Kelly Gang or the Career of Ned Kelly, the Ironclad Bushranger of Australia (1898) produced and written by Arnold Denham, or Hands Up!
 Or Ned Kelly and His Gang or The Iron-Clad Bushranger (1903) produced by E. I. Cole (Routt, 2003a).
 Eric Irvin writes that The Kelly Gang (1898) ran at the Opera House for a further twenty-eight performances making thirty-five for its first production.
 It had a repeat run of eleven performances at the same theatre in 1907, having in the meantime played all over Australia‟ (Irvin, 1981: 82).
 Indicated by reviews, the play represented the Kellys as typical avengers who "kill for killing sake‟ (Routt, 2003a).
 The Mitchell Library currently holds the original manuscript of The Kelly Gang (1898).
 Denham's play had led to other plays that celebrated the subject of "lawlessness‟, and certainly, he could have inspired Cole's own Kelly play (Irvin, 1981: 82).
 Routt states that "it would not have been out of the question for Cole's company to have been touring with this production in Western Australia in 1906 – just as it would not be out of the question for Barry to have been in Western Australia with his "cold-blooded‟ Kelly revival the year before ...‟ (Routt, 2003a).
 "The Perth Fragment" was most likely titled "The Kelly Gang‟ and probably it was not a feature film.
 Most possibly, it was a short in the tradition of other bushranging films like Joseph Perry's Bush ranging in North Queensland (1904) and the American Western The Great Train Robbery (Edwin Porter, 1903).
 Routt describes the Gang from "the Perth Fragment‟ as "vile fellows, not like heroes at all‟ (Routt, 2003a).
 On the same evening as the Taits Melbourne premiere, a film titled The Kelly Gang seems to have premiered at the Hobart Town Hall; however, it is not known whether this was another copy of the Taits film or perhaps "the Perth Fragment" (Ina Bertrand and Routt, 2007: 36).
 It was presented by Dan Barry and Robert Hollyford.

 The so-called "Perth Fragment" has proven to be a red herring.
-This is not to say that there were not other film makers in Australia during 1906 using the Kelly gang story as the basis for a production.
-It is just that there is no definitive information on their work, in comparison with that associated with the original Australian blockbuster that was The Story of the Kelly Gang (1906).
-Names such as contemporary producer and cameraman T. J. West and Charles Byers-Coates have been mentioned, though it would seem that the latter was more of a technician than a camera operator, working for Johnson & Gibson and J. & N. Tait.
-For example, on 21 January 1907 the Bendigo Advertiser ran a story noting the employment of Byers-Coates in developing 20,000 feet of film for Gibson & Johnson in connection with the release of The Story of the Kelly Gang (1906).
+This is not to say that there were not other film makers in Australia during 1906 using the Kelly gang story as the basis for a production, though that is highly unlikely.
+No evidence has been found, in comparison with that associated with the original Australian blockbuster that was The Story of the Kelly Gang (1906).
+Names such as contemporary producer and cameraman T. J. West and Charles Byers-Coates have been mentioned in connection with the production of a possible Barry film, though it would seem that the latter was more of a technician than a camera operator, and actually worked for Johnson & Gibson.
+For example, on 21 January 1907 the Bendigo Advertiser ran a story noting the employment of Byers-Coates in developing 20,000 feet of film for them in connection with the release of The Story of the Kelly Gang (1906).

 This circumstantial evidence would suggest a link between the two claims, i.e., film and poster, though the present author has not sighted any film copyright claim document.
 It is likely that there is only one such document, as illustrated above, as no films could be directly copyright claimed under the Australian Copyright Act 1905.
 Only adaptations were protection, giving rise to the plethora of early Australian cinematic productions adhering to this genre.
 Copyright at the time was managed by the states, with Victoria dealing with the Kelly film claims in 1906 (Gaunson 2016).
-Nevertheless, the aforesaid document would indicate that Barry had obtained his The Kelly Gang footage during late November or early December 1906, prior to the initial public announcement by J. & N. Tait on 19 December of the imminent release of The Story of the Kelly Gang on the upcoming Boxing Day.
+Nevertheless, the aforesaid document would indicate that Barry and Hollyford were in Melbourne on 14 December 1906 and had likely obtained their The Kelly Gang footage earlier, perhaps during late November or early December.
+All of this was prior to the initial public announcement by J. & N. Tait on 19 December of the imminent release of The Story of the Kelly Gang on the upcoming Boxing Day.

 Dan Barry's World-Wide Wonder Show.